prasad-vamer/dockerized-react-boilerplate/README.md

   - `plain_vite_react`: Basic React TypeScript application
   - `react_ts_twcss`: React TypeScript application with Tailwind CSS configured
   - `react_router_6-23-0`: This is an ideal starting point for React projects utilizing React Router 6.23.0 and Tailwind CSS
+  - `shadcn_ui`: Planing to use shadcn components in the project, checkout this branch

 ## Branch Structure